styg-git/CS300/README.md

 **What was the problem you were solving in the projects for this course?**

 The problems that I faced in this course was figuring out the best way to store and organize data using various methods.
+We sort things into categories every day, but it's not often that you really sit down and thing about the structure of that mental organization.
+The problem that this course forces you to think about is exactly how information should be laid out for processing and practical application.

 **How did you approach the problem?
 Consider why data structures are important to understand.**

 This course definitely challenges your logical capacity and makes you really consider how to efficiently structure data for practical applications within a programming language.
+I view data structures and algorithms as tools designed for specific applications.
+I watch a lot of programming YouTubers that teach Leetcode techniques and things of that sort, and they all make a similar point on a regular basis: learning the patterns and where these tools are best used is one of the biggest parts of understanding this topic.
+Now that I have some experience working with these sorts of problems, approaching more technical interview prep like Leetcode seems much more achievable as I know it is really important for the job searching process.

 **How did you overcome any roadblocks you encountered while going through the activities or project?**